hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/critical_line_algorithm.rst

 =================================

 This is a robust alternative to the quadratic optimisation used to find mean-variance optimal portfolios.
-The major difference between classic Mean-Variance and CLA is the type of optimisation problem solved.
+The major difference between classic mean-variance optimisation and CLA are the optimisation constraints involved.
 A typical mean-variance optimisation problem looks something like this:

 .. math::